 - Flea collars – There are many various types such as ones that contain an insecticide that kills only adult fleas and collars which contain IGR’s and kill the eggs and larvae too.
 Often the fleas on the lower parts of the body survive.
 Cats can develop a flea collar dermatitis or flea collar rash.

 - Spot on treatments – Topical solutions that are administered to the cat’s shoulders and are very effective for killing adult fleas on cats.
 The active ingredients vary, and the application is commonly once a month.
 It is important to follow the instructions on the packet as cats are especially sensitive to chemicals.
 Exceeding the dosage or wrong use can result in sickness or even death.

-- Tablets - They kill adult flea infestations that are currently on your cat and also protect your pet from ticks.
+- Tablets – They kill adult flea infestations that are currently on your cat and also protect your pet from ticks.
 Some tablets even treat flea allergy dermatitis.
-You can repeat treatment daily if necessary since their effect lasts for 24h.
+You can repeat the treatment daily if necessary since their effect lasts for 24h.